Helping you get a better night's rest.

-According to recent estimates, millions of Americans suffer from one or more type of a sleeping disorder.
-Some common sleep disorders include difficulty falling asleep (insomnia), excessive daytime drowsiness, sleep apnea, parasomnias, and/or restless leg syndrome.
-Most individuals are not aware that these disorders can create or aggravate serious medical problems, affect their productivity, and generally depress their outlook and quality of life.
+According to recent estimates, tens of millions of Americans suffer from one type or more types of sleep disorders.
+Sleep disorder symptoms can be as simple as morning headaches and as complex as night terrors and depression.
+Most individuals are not aware that these sleep issues can create or aggravate serious medical problems, affect their productivity, and generally depress their outlook and quality of life.

 The Sleep Disorders Center at Franciscan St. Margaret Health – Hammond responds to the needs of patients with sleep disorders, their families and their physicians.
 A physician, board certified in sleep medicine, oversees the Sleep Disorders Center at Franciscan St. Margaret Health, while experienced sleep technicians assist the physician in conducting evaluations and tests.
 Many times sleep disorders such as adult and childhood insomnia, bedwetting, and narcolepsy require training in special techniques and require additional recommendations.
 Cases requiring specialized counseling for such issues will receive an appropriate referral.